AI Governance in Healthcare

 By Shant M Hambarsoumian, Whadata

-Last week I wrote about Shadow AI becoming healthcare's #1 technology hazard.
+My last post I wrote about Shadow AI becoming healthcare's #1 technology hazard.

 The response made one thing clear: this isn't a niche problem.
 Clinicians everywhere are reaching for tools that weren't built for them because the right tools haven't shown up yet.